 The three walk into a hotel room on the same floor and put on friendly faces.
 They are meeting Mayor Carmine Polito (Jeremy Renner).
 Richie has a briefcase at his feet and tries to push it towards the mayor.
-The mayor's associate, Carl Elway, notices and tells him he'll handle it and Richie rambles that it would be disrespectful to "the sheik" if Polito doesn't take it.
-Carmine becomes suspicious, saying he came to meet a sheik but the fact that a briefcase is being forced on him is freaking him out and he decides to leave.
+The mayor's associate, Carl Elway, notices and tells him he'll handle it and Richie rambles that it would be disrespectful to "the sheikh" if Polito doesn't take it.
+Carmine becomes suspicious, saying he came to meet a sheikh but the fact that a briefcase is being forced on him is freaking him out and he decides to leave.
 Richie and Irving begin fighting again with Irving finally agreeing to "mop up" the mess Richie caused by being dumb and sliding the briefcase conspicuously.

 We now go back in time several years and explore the events that will lead up to this meeting.

-In his childhood, Irving's father owns a glass business and Irving notices him being taken advantage of by customers.
+In his childhood, Irving narrates that his father owned a glass business and Irving notices him being taken advantage of by customers.
 It convinces him to drum up business for his dad by breaking glass windows in the area with a baseball bat.
 As an adult, Irving also owns a glass business... as well as a bunch of dry cleaners.
-At a pool party, Irving meets a nice girl in a fur coat named Sydney Prosser, who speaks with an American accent.
+At a pool party, Irving meets a nice red-haired girl in a fur coat named Sydney Prosser, who speaks with an American accent.
 When Irving notices her bracelet has Duke Ellington's picture on it, they bond over their love of the jazz musician.
 They go upstairs and play one of his records, and Irving's confidence attracts her.
 Irving and Sydney have a lot in common because she comes from a background of limited options (such as a stint as a stripper).
 Sydney professes that she is a bold person, and Irving praises Sydney's ability to reinvent herself.

 Sydney has recently started working at Cosmopolitan Magazine.
 Irving knows she is too smart to work at a clerical job.
 She is broke and fearless with nothing to lose; her dream has been to become anyone else other than who she was.
 So she thinks nothing of going with Irving as he shows her one of her dry cleaning stores.
 He takes her to the back where things that were left behind or forgotten are stored; they try on various clothes and end up kissing between the dry cleaning conveyors.